- Canary Islands

 It's a picturesque resort, with a charming marina and a nice and quiet beach (compared to other resorts).
 On Fridays this place is buzzing with tourists from all over the island, coming to the popular market in Puerto de Mogan to buy souvenirs and all sorts of other objects.

 If you are visiting Gran Canaria in September and you want to experience a local event, then you must go to La Aldea de San Nicolas for the Fiesta del Charco.
-Participants gather around a pond and when the signal is giveN, everyone rushes in the pond to catch the fishes who start to jump out of the water, due to the fact that it gets crazy crowded with people.
-This is an event that is popular especially around locals, so if you want to immerse yourself in the local culture, this is one of the best things to do and experience while in Gran Canaria.
+Participants gather around a pond and when the signal is given, everyone rushes into the pond to catch the fishes who start to jump out of the water, due to the fact that it gets crazily crowded with people.
+This is an event that is popular, especially among locals, so if you want to immerse yourself in the local culture, this is one of the best things to do and experience while in Gran Canaria.